nate-strauser/meteor-cookbook/d3/README.md

 ### Common Chart Types

 In the demo application for this article we have provided example code for most basic chart types common in web applications.
-Each of these charts is fully reactive to data changes in documents, adding or removing documents in query, and sorting via the collection query.
+Each of these charts is fully reactive to data changes in documents, adding or removing documents, and sorting.

 ##### Pie Chart - [Source](d3-example/client/pie/)
 ![image](images/pie.png)